ros4hri/ros4hri-tutorials/interactive-social-robots/README.md

 > **‼️ If you intend to 'code along' during the HRI'25 conference**
 >
 > First, you *must* have a working Docker environment on your machine.
-> As we need to access your webcam and open graphical applications from DOcker,
+> As we need to access your webcam and open graphical applications from Docker,
 > we can only provide support for a Linux host.
 >
 > **To avoid bandwidth issues during the conference, we recommend that you